Higher Education (HED)

 HED 4202 Program Evaluation in Higher Education (4 Credits)

 This course is an overview of the craft of program evaluation, “…the systematic assessment of the operation and/or the outcomes of a program or policy, compared to a set of explicit or implicit standards, as a means of contributing to the improvement of the program or policy” (Weiss, 1998, p.
 4).
 Program evaluation, simply put, is the craft of applying research methods in a thoughtful way to the task of finding out what and/or how interventions work in the context of the programs or policies in which they operate.
 This is accomplished by systematically investigating the effectiveness of program processes and outcomes within their political and organizational context.
 The goal is to inform social action and, by extension, improve conditions for program recipients and participants.
 Students in this course will explore program evaluation within the context of higher education.
-The purpose of this course is threefold: (1) Develop an understanding of existing evaluation theory and practice; (2) Apply evaluation theory and approaches to the context education evaluation; and (3) Develop an experiential base upon which to engage in evaluation in educational practice, and for many as a component of doctoral research projects.
+The purpose of this course is threefold: (1) Develop an understanding of existing evaluation theory and practice; (2) Apply evaluation theory and approaches to the context of education evaluation; and (3) Develop an experiential base upon which to engage in evaluation in educational practice, including doctoral research projects.

 HED 4210 Critical Higher Education (4 Credits)